zedlopez/ifm/Examples/CampBethel.md

 ```

-As this example (alas) reveals, text alternatives will not go all the way toward making our characters into compelling conversationalists; we will have to wait until we know more about Actions.
+As this example (alas) reveals, text alternatives will not go all the way toward making our characters into compelling conversationalists; we will have to wait until we know more about actions.
 But at least we have abolished the default responses, and given Jeremy a touch of personality, however witless.